 Medicine can be a very expensive part of your health care treatment.
 Your doctor may prescribe a medicine you can’t afford to pay for.
-There may be no different, less expensive alternative.
+Sometimes there is a generic option, or a different, less expensive alternative.
+But sometimes there is not.
 Don’t worry.
 There are assistance programs available that can help you.
 You may be able to get the medicine for free or for a reduced cost.

 Path to improved health